 And they all depend on the needs of each patient.

 Clear aligners tend to cost a bit more than traditional braces, but there’s no way to provide exact numbers without knowing the specific needs of your teeth.

 The best thing to do is book a FREE Invisalign Consultation with Dr.Melanie Castelhano, where she will guide you through all the required steps and treatment costs.

 Some patients may need small composite patches applied to each tooth to help Invisalign’s clear aligners to grip onto each tooth and move them.
 Each patient is different and not all require these patches.

 The patches are simply made from the same composite material that fillings are made out of and will be removed very easily and without any discomfort at the end of the Invisalign process.

 Another piece of preparatory work which varies from patient to patient is the amount of interproximal reduction necessary.

-This complicated sounding procedure is actually quite straight-forward and is simply used to create more space between teeth when the patient’s mouth is crowded.
-To do this, we will use discs to “sand” away some enamel and free up the tooth for improved, less restricted future movement.
+This complicated-sounding procedure is actually quite straightforward and is simply used to create more space between teeth when the patient’s mouth is crowded.
+We will use discs to “sand” away some enamel and free up the tooth for improved, less restricted future movement.

-In conclusion, it is difficult to establish which treatment is more expensive, which is why at your initial consultation, we make it our priority to carefully go through each step of the process and explain the costs associated with it.
+In conclusion, it is difficult to establish which treatment is more expensive, so at your initial consultation, we prioritise carefully going through each step of the process and explaining the costs associated with it.